 When: Friday, January 29, 2016.
 Doors open at 5 p.m.
 All volunteers will be required to arrive by 4 p.m.

 Where: The Oncenter, 800 South State St., Syracuse NY.
 Parking will be available at a reduced rate in the Oncenter garage.

 To volunteer: Contact Operations Manager Betsy Lang by email at info@LiteracyCNY.org or 471-1300 X172 by Dec.
-31, 2014.
-All event volunteers will be required to attend an event training this year.
+31, 2015.
+All event volunteers will be required to attend event training.